ShiuLab/plant_image_classify/README.md

 ## Preprocessing

 The images should be preprocessed, split into training, validation, and testing folders, and augmented.
-These are done with codes in [the inat-data-aug repo](https://github.com/xprize-msu/inat-data-aug).

 ## Number of classes